-In circumstances where we are directed to use a particular broker-dealer (such as, in wrap program arrangements or where the client otherwise directs us to use a particular broker-dealer), we reserve the right, if permitted under the terms of the arrangement, to step out of the designated broker-dealer relationship to execute trades for the client if, in any particular instance, in our opinion, better overall execution for the client can be obtained elsewhere.
+In circumstances where we are directed to use a particular broker-dealer (such as, in wrap program arrangements or where the client otherwise directs us to use a particular brokerdealer), we reserve the right, if permitted under the terms of the arrangement, to step out of the designated broker-dealer relationship to execute trades for the client if, in any particular instance, in our opinion, better overall execution for the client can be obtained elsewhere.
+In directed brokerage arrangements, the client is responsible for negotiating the commission rates and other fees to be paid to the broker.
+Accordingly, a client who directs brokerage should consider whether such designation may result in certain costs or disadvantages to the client, either because the client may pay higher commissions or obtain less favorable execution, or the designation limits the investment options available to the client.
 In situations where we select a broker to execute securities transactions, we consider a variety of factors, including best price, best execution and the quality of research services, if any, provided by the broker, as well as whether we have confidence in the trade settlement process, including the size of the overall transactions and identity and nature of the program sponsor, if any.
 We may pay a broker a brokerage commission in excess of that which another broker might have charged for effecting the same transactions in recognition of the value of the research services provided by the broker.
 As such, wrap fee clients could pay brokerage commissions as well.
 The research products we would typically receive are from third party sources that report market news, data and analytics.
 Such research services are used in servicing all of our accounts and might not be used by us solely in connection with the accounts which paid a commission to the broker providing such services.